rudrakanwar2004/ChatCart/README.md

 **ChatCart** is a full-stack e-commerce demo that pairs a React (Vite) storefront with a small Express backend and an **AI shopping assistant (ChatFit)** running locally via **Ollama**.
 This repository demonstrates an Ollama proxy pattern where the server prepends a compact, cached **PRODUCT_CATALOG** to each LLM prompt so the model can answer product questions and perform cart actions reliably.

-> This README has been updated to reflect the work we did together: an Ollama proxy that prepends a product catalog, a strict JSON schema the LLM must return, better session/context handling, debugging console logs, and example Thunder Client requests for step-by-step testing.

 ---

 ## ✨ Key Features (refined)